Skip to main content

 How we verify →

 Arborist Now earns top ranking for Oakland specifically because of their established experience with the city's oak protection rules and VHFHSZ defensible space requirements.
-They understand the 4-inch oak threshold better than most crews and are comfortable navigating Oakland Planning's permitting process.
+They understand the 4-inch oak threshold better than most crews and are comfortable with Oakland Planning's permitting process.
 Their ISA Certification and TRAQ qualification mean they can conduct formal risk assessments and prepare the documentation Oakland's review staff expects.
 For heritage oak work and defensible space planning in fire zones, they're the strongest choice.

 Based In